 The school I volunteer at is a pre and primary school in Arusha.
 I am teaching English and some French in different classes.
 During break we are always dancing and singing.
 I’ve learnt some interesting dance moves thanks to these kids!
 The teachers are very kind and polite.
 I will stay in contact with the head teacher and the other teachers.
 They have enriched my life in so many ways.

 I’ve gotten to know four amazing souls with whom I’ve created the most memorable experiences.
 We will remain in close contact and plan to celebrate New Years Eve together.

 I’ve seen so much and been able to grow from my experiences during my time in Tanzania.
 I’ve learned to live by the saying “Hakuna Matata” and that everything will be “Pole Pole” once you have the right state of mind.
 Thanks for the enlightenment, IVHQ.
 You’re amazing and this certainly won’t be the last time I volunteer with you, that’s for sure.

 Alexandre’s story: Construction & Renovation in Costa Rica

 My time in Costa Rica has come to an end and I want to share what I have been up to for the past 4 weeks.

 Volunteering has been a new experience and I definitely received more than I could give back.
-If I had been told, not that long ago, what was in store for me during the second half of 2020, I probably wouldn’t have believed it.
+If I had been told, not that long ago, what was in store for me during this year, I probably wouldn’t have believed it.
 Traveling at this time definitely made the experience even more special.